8 Tips to Prepare for Freshman Orientation

 And, since you’ll go through orientation with your fellow freshmen (who, like you, probably won’t know anyone), it’s one of the best opportunities at college to meet people.

 Some parts of orientation might not be mandatory, but most college advisors encourage students to attend the entire program.
-A session that sounds uninteresting might contain information about resources or services that you didn’t know existed (or know you needed), or be the place where you connect with a future friend.
+Whether in-person or online, a session that sounds uninteresting might contain information about resources or services that you didn’t know existed (or know you needed), or be the place where you connect with a future friend.

-You’ll be getting a lot of information about campus resources--such as health services, academic advising, financial aid, and resident life.
+You’ll be getting a lot of information about campus resources — such as health services, academic advising, financial aid, and dorm life.
 Take notes, collect or take pictures of any handouts you’re given, and keep the information accessible.
 A service or program that seems irrelevant to you today might be something you need in the future.

-Freshman orientation is about “orienting” you to campus life--and to the campus itself.
+Freshman orientation is about “orienting” you to campus life — and to the campus itself.
 If you have your class schedule, find out where your classes are and how long it will take to walk from class to class (or from your dorm to class, or from the dining hall to the library, etc.).
 You’ll be much less harried on your first day.
+If your orientation is online, make sure you attend a virtual tour of the campus.

 While you might not become best friends with anyone you meet at orientation, do your best to be open-minded, polite with everyone, and make a good first impression.
 You just never know who you’ll end up sitting next to in class or who might be a hall-mate in your dorm.